June 2, 2026SEO

 The Strategy

-Partnering with an enterprise SEO agency, ASICS executed a precise optimization plan:
+Working with an SEO agency starting in 2019, ASICS ran a multi-part optimization plan:

 • Content Gap Analysis: Analyzed over 200,000 keywords across 9 countries and 6 languages to understand local search intent.